 Born in 1973 in West Bengal, Tanmoy Samanta began his artistic journey at the Kala Bhavan in Santiniketan, West Bengal, as a student of BFA and MFA followed by training at the Kanoria Arts Centre, Ahmedabad.

 His career has seen a number of solo exhibitions including three with the New Delhi based Gallery Espace and one at Anant Art Gallery, Kolkata.
-Samanta’s show at TARQ in 2014, titled The Shadow Trapper’s Almanac, curated by Ranjit Hoskote, marked his first solo exhibition in Mumbai.
-The Shape of Home will be his third solo show with TARQ.
+Samanta’s show in 2014, titled The Shadow Trapper’s Almanac, curated by Ranjit Hoskote, marked his first solo exhibition in Mumbai, followed by Portraits in Time (2017) and The Shape of Home (2021) at TARQ Gallery.

 Samanta has exhibited in group shows across India and abroad.
 Most recently, in 2022 he was part of the New Natures show at Goethe Institut, Gallery MMB, Mumbai, curated by Ravi Agarwal and Ranjit Hoskote.
 Other significant shows include In the City (2016) curated by Caroline Fischer at Norwich University Deck of Cards (2016) by Laura Williams at the British Council, New Delhi, Reading Room (2014) curated by Amit Kumar Jain as a collateral event of Kochi Mujhiris Biennale, Fabular Bodies (2011) curated by Gayatri Sinha at CSMVS, Mumbai and many more.